 Under the auspices of the joint degree, students earn an M.A. in Global Affairs from the Graduate School of the Arts and Sciences and the relevant degree (M.B.A., M.F., M.E.M., M.E.Sc., M.F.S., M.P.H. or J.D.) from the professional school.
 The two degrees are conferred only after the requirements of both are met.

 As a joint degree candidate, a student can earn two degrees in two semesters fewer than if the degrees were pursued separately.
 With the exception of the M.A./J.D. program, this is three years.
-Candidates typically spend the first year in Global Affairs and the second year in the partner program, but this is not required.
+Candidates are expected to spend the first year in Global Affairs and one semester of the second year in the partner program.
 During the final year, students register with each program for one semester, although they may take courses from both programs either term.

 We're Looking for Leaders